-- · Financial assets at amortised cost - Financial assets at fair value through other comprehensive income (FVOCI); or - · Financial assets fair value through profit or loss (FVPL).
+- Financial assets at amortised cost Financial assets at amortised cost - Financial assets fair value through profit or loss (FVPL).

-A financial asset is classified at amortised cost if it is held in order to collect contractual cash flows, and the contractual cash flows are solely payments of principal and interest on the principal amount owing.
-The group's debt instruments are currently classified as financial assets at amortised cost.
+A financial asset is classified at amortised cost if it is held in order to collect contractual cash flows, and the al cash flows are solely payments of principal and interest on the principal amount owing.
+The group's debt instruments are currently classified as financial assets at amortised cost

-A financial asset is classified at fair value through other comprehensive income (OCI) if it is held both to collect contractual cash flows and to sell, and if the contractual cash flows are solely payments of principal and interest on the principal amount owing.
+A financial asset is classified at fair value through other comprehensive income (OCI) if it is held both to collect A manual asset classified at that value introgen our competencies income (Corr) in its inclusion of contractual cash flows and to sell, and if the contractual cash flows are solely payments of principal and interest on the principal amount owing.
 The group has no financial assets classified as assets at fair value through OCI.
-If the financial asset does not satisfy the criteria to be classified as an asset at amortised cost or at fair value through OCI, the asset is classified as an asset at fair value through profit or loss.
-Listed equities held by the group are classified as assets at fair value through profit or loss.
+If the financial asset does not satisfy the criteria to be classified as an asset at amotised cost or other through OCI.
+If the financial asset does not satisfy the criteria to be classified as an asset at amotised cost or other through OCI. at fair value through OCI, the asset is classified as an asset at fair value through profit or loss.
+Listed equities held by the group are classified as assets at fair value through profit or loss